blashin888/conditions-for-non-fragility/draft.md

 Universal agreement is impossible.

-Instead, systems must aim for:

-decisions that are difficult to overturn, not universally accepted.
+Decisions become difficult to overturn,

+not universally accepted.
-Supported through:

 - Transparent facts

 - Explicit rules

 - Causal breakdown

 - Proportional response

 - Visible procedure

-The core condition:

 A decision can be retraced.